As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - If you can, move the router closer or use a mesh network to cover dead zones.

-Old firmware or buggy apps can suddenly break voice control.
+Old firmware or buggy apps are a common reason your voice assistant not working message shows up — sometimes causing Alexa skill errors or Google Assistant stopped working unexpectedly.
 Sometimes, new features won’t show up unless you update both your smart device and the voice assistant app.

 - Monitor and control compatible devices in your home using a single smartphone app for your phone